The coaching industry is booming.

 Step 2: Complete a Life Coach Training Program

 There was a time long ago when completing a life coach certification program was optional.
-Back when coaching was still in its infancy and there were less than 10 training programs in the world, a life coach being able to call herself certified was a nice perk, but by no means a requirement to attracting clients.
+Back in the early 90s when coaching was still in its infancy and there were less than 10 training programs in the world, a life coach being able to call herself certified was a nice perk, but by no means a requirement to attracting clients.

 That day is long gone.